 The Security Target is written using the Smartcard IC Platform Protection Profile, Version 1.0, July 2001, BSI registration ID: BSI-PP-0002-2001 [8].
 With reference to this Protection Profile, the smart card product life cycle is described in 7 phases.
 The development, production and operational user environment are described and referenced to these phases.
-TOE delivery is defined at the end of phase 3 as wafers or phase 4 as modules.
+TOE delivery is defined at the end of phase 3 as wafers or phase 4 as modules (with or without inlay antenna).
+Additional production steps for the inlay production were covered by the evaluation.